fbpx

 Kristina Lefever is passionate about pollinators.
 “They are as important as sunlight, rain, and soil fertility, for the health of both human lives and natural ecosystems,” she explains.
 She and her fellow volunteers at The Pollinator Project in Oregon want people to understand that urbanization and fewer wild areas, combined with an increasing use of pesticides, are the two primary reasons behind the critical decline in bees and insects over the last two decades.

 Kristina received a seed grant from The Pollination Project in 2018 for the “Rogue Buzzway Project,” a corridor they are mapping of pollinator habitats in close proximity.
-This will allow The Pollinator Project to identify areas that lack pollinator-friendly plantings, educate the community about native plants, and build a thriving pollinator population.
+The project:

 Adhith Swaminathan